travetto/travetto/module/pack/README.md

    1. Cleaning Workspace - Cleans workspace to start with an empty workspace
-   1. Copying Dependencies - Computes the prod depedencies and copies them into the new workspace
+   1. Copying Dependencies - Computes the prod dependencies and copies them into the new workspace
    1. Copying App Content - Copies over application content (src/resources/support/bin)
    1. Excluding Pre-Compile Files - Any files that should be excluded pre-compilation, are removed
    1. Compiling - Compiles the code in the new workspace, isolating it from your local development
    1. Excluding Post-Compile Files - Removes any files that should be excluded, post compilation
    1. Copying Added Content - Adds in any additional content that is not in the standard locations
    1. Removing Empty Folders - Purge all empty folders, recursively
-   1. Writng Env.js - Write out the .env.js file with computed any env vars that should be set for the deployed app
+   1. Writing Env.js - Write out the .env.js file with computed any env vars that should be set for the deployed app
    1. Remove Source Maps - If keep source is false, all source maps are purged from your app's code
    1. Emptying .ts Files - If keep source is false, all .ts files are emptied, as compilation will not occur at runtime